ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Miscellaneous**

-- Fixed `platform.getCurrentValidators` API to correctly mark a node as connected to itself on subnets.
+- Fixed `platform.getCurrentValidators` API to correctly mark a node as connected to itself on Subnets.
 - Fixed `platform.getBlockchainStatus` to correctly report `Unknown` for blockchains that are not managed by the `P-Chain`
 - Added process metrics by default in the `rpcchainvm#Server`
 - Added `Database` health checks